rocBLAS programming guide#

 To measure performance on the ILP64 API functions, when they exist, add the argument --api 1

-rather than changing the function name set in -f
+than changing the function name set in -f

 .

-Logging affects performance, so only use it to log the command to copy and change, then run the command without logging to measure performance.
+Logging affects performance, so only use it to log the command under evaluation,

-Note that rocblas-bench also has the flag -v 1
+rocblas-bench also has the flag -v 1

 for correctness checks.

-How to benchmark the performance of special case gemv_batched and gemv_strided_batched functions for mixed precision (HSH, HSS, TST, TSS) using rocblas-bench#
+Benchmarking special case gemv_batched and gemv_strided_batched functions using rocblas-bench#

-The command to execute rocblas-bench for rocblas_hshgemv_batched
+The following command launches rocblas-bench for rocblas_hshgemv_batched

-with half-precision input, single precision compute, and half-precision output (HSH):
+single-precision compute, and half-precision output (HSH):

 ./rocblas-bench -f gemv_batched --a_type f16_r --c_type f16_r --compute_type f32_r --transposeA N -m 128 -n 128 --alpha 1 --lda 128 --incx 1 --beta 1 --incy 1 --batch_count 2